 When you added the vinegar to the milk, it caused the milk’s protein, casein, which is also a polymer, to separate from the liquid part of the milk and clump together to form solids.
 Casein is used in adhesives, paints, and even plastics.
 The baking soda neutralizes the acid added, which allows the casein to go back to its liquid form.

-4. Oobleck or Quicksand Slime
+4. Oobleck Slime Recipe